n3nx/opencl-rs/README.md

 This library is intended to provide these features alongside of traditional ones.

 1. Lightweight
-2. Verbose Errors
+2. Superior Error Handling
 3. Bug fixing and Optimizations
-4. Simplicity
+4. Ease of Use and Simplicity
 5. Types and Functions Safety

 ## Installation